 So What are Motherboard Power Phases?

-So for instance, if you have 2 VRMs, each would be turned on for half of the time.
+So, for instance, if you have 2 VRMs, each would be turned on for half of the time.
 With 4 VRMs, each would be turned ON for 1/4 of the time.

 As the time each VRM has to stay ON decreases, so does the heat generated by each VRM in its ON status.

-This in turn improves how well the voltage is stabilized, how clean and accurately it is supplied to the CPU and how well it can perform particularly when your CPU is overclocked.
+This, in turn, improves how well the voltage is stabilized, how clean and accurately it is supplied to the CPU, and how well it can perform, particularly when your CPU is overclocked.

 Also Read: How to check if CPU is overclocked?

-One Caveat Though
+One Warning Though